Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Data

-The V1 covariance is easily generated by passing the cubic box power spectrum as input.
-In the case of DR1-like HOD mocks, a catalogue of random positions must be provided in addition to the cubic box power spectrum to account for survey geometry and selection effects.
-The random catalogue spans the survey footprint of the chosen tracer and samples the selection function of the data to ensure that no spurious clustering signal is measured when estimating the power spectrum.
-The random sample has also been subject to the FFA algorithm to mimic realistic fibre assignment effects.
-The catalogues correspond to the same redshift binning as the window matrices in \cref{sec:cut-sky}.
-Once the analytic covariance matrix, $\tens{C}$, has been produced, a rotation (again following Section 10.1.2 of \cite{DESI2024.II.KP3}) is applied,
+As the cubic box mocks are not subject to survey geometry or selection effects, the V1 covariance is easily generated by passing the estimated power spectrum as input to \texttt{thecov}.
+In contrast, a catalogue of random positions must also be provided when estimating the covariance for the DR1-like HOD mocks in order to correctly account for the survey window.
+The random catalogues are the same as those used for estimating the window matrices in \cref{sec:cut-sky}.
+Once the analytic covariance matrix, $\tens{C}$, has been produced, the rotation to increase the compactness of the window function (again following Section 10.1.2 of \cite{DESI2024.II.KP3}) is applied,

-where rotation matrix \tens{M} is determined according to \cite{KP3s5-Pinon}.
-To reproduce the variance of the data, we correct the matrices with the corresponding rescaling factors, listed in Table 7 of \cite{DESI2024.II.KP3}, as discussed earlier.
-Additionally, a factor of $1.5$, obtained by roughly matching to the DR1 \texttt{EZmock} covariance, is applied to the ELG covariance in order to account for a discrepancy due to the fact that the input cubic box power spectrum is not at the redshift of the \texttt{EZmocks}.
+where rotation matrix \tens{M} is determined by an optimisation procedure according to \cite{KP3s5-Pinon}.
+The rotation is applied for consistency with the DR1 analysis pipeline but has minimal effect on the results.
+To reproduce the variance of the data, we correct the matrices with the corresponding rescaling factors, as discussed earlier.
+Additionally, a factor of $1.5$, obtained by roughly matching to the DR1 \texttt{EZmock} covariance, is applied to the ELG covariance in order to account for a discrepancy due to the fact that the redshift of the input cubic box power spectrum ($z=1.1$) does not match the redshift of the \texttt{EZmocks} ($z=1.325$) and hence that of the data.
 These factors are applied consistently to all HOD models of a given tracer.